FudaWiki/fudawiki-files/hanafuda/games/suhara-bana.md

 ## A Note on Scoring
-**Suhara-bana, as a gambling game, employs a zero-sum scoring system.** Scores held by the players are represented in stones, and **each white stone is worth 4 black stones**.
-Payments within the game are represented in two other scoring units: points (点, *ten*), and *hai* (ハイ). **Hai** is the unit used for counting dekiyaku values, and is worth **20 points**.
+**Suhara-bana, as a gambling game, employs a zero-sum scoring system.**

+Scores held by the players are represented in stones, and **each white stone is worth 4 black stone**.

+Payments within the game are represented in two other scoring units: **Points** (点, *ten*), and **Cups** (杯, *hai*). **Cups** is the unit used for counting dekiyaku values, and is worth **20 points**.
 At the end of the game, the stones are converted into the "**final score**" (if playing for money, the stones are converted into cash payment instead).

-Payment values in points/hai are fixed throughout the game; however, their exchange rate in stones depends on the type of field in the game.
+Payment values in points/cups are fixed throughout the game; however, their exchange rate in stones depends on the type of field in the game.
 Every time the type of field is changed, the value of stones becomes *halved* (effectively doubling the payment of stones).

 |Field Type|Value of White Stone|Value of Black Stone|